TAOUFIK05/Predicting-Bee-Species-from-Images-using-Naive-Methods/README.md

     - Honey bees are generally tan and yellow and have a smooth appearance
     * Another major difference is that honey bees can sting only once as their stinger is barbed and comes out after stinging
-  - George Washington
-* John Adams
-+ Thomas Jefferson

 2.Bumble bees

-    -Bumblebees are black and fuzzy with either yellow or orange markings *Bumblebees are also generally much larger than honey bees +Also, the bumblebee has a smooth stinger and can sting multiple times
+    -  Bumblebees are black and fuzzy with either yellow or orange markings
+    *  Bumblebees are also generally much larger than honey bees
+    +  Also, the bumblebee has a smooth stinger and can sting multiple times

 This notebook walks through building a simple deep learning model that can automatically detect honey bees and bumble bees and then loads a pre-trained model for evaluation.